kmels/kmels.net/about.markdown

 <div class="inline-image">![Me, late 2012](/images/me-2013.png "Carlos López-Camey, 2012") </div>

-My name is Carlos and I have always been interested.
+Hi, my name is Carlos and I have always been interested.

 I write code in functional language Haskell, work as a developer, and study Computer Science.